 This ginger-spiced fruit dessert is a breeze to put together.
 In less than an hour, you'll be diving into this easy peach crisp.
 Select peaches that have healthy golden-yellow skin without tinges of green.
 The ripe fruit should yield slightly to gentle pressure.

 Take your fruit dessert on a tropical vacation with this apricot crisp recipe.
 An assortment of honey-glazed apricots, dried fruit, and shaved coconut makes this crisp an instant favorite.
 Add vanilla bean ice cream or oats sprinkled with cinnamon for creaminess or crunch.

 Traditional blueberry crisp, served warm, is an old-time favorite.
 A splash of lemon juice brings out the fresh, delicate taste of each berry.

-It's so easy to customize this tasty dessert.
-Whether you like apples, pears, peaches or cherries – the options are endless!
-Just grab your favorite fresh or frozen fruit for a quick and juicy no-fuss crisp.
+It's so easy to customize this mouthwatering dessert.
+Whether you're craving an apple, peach, or blackberry crisp, the options are endless!
+Just grab your favorite fresh or frozen fruit for a quick and easy fruit crisp.
 Cinnamon and brown sugar add a touch of warm flavor in the crunchy oat topping.